nickjfrench/ms-automation-graph-nestjs/README.md

 If you wish to use 1Password, ensure 1Password CLI is set up correctly and you're using 1Password secret paths within a .env file.
 For example, my `.env.development.local` file contains: `AZURE_TENANT_ID=op://Dev/azure-entra/tenant-id`.
 Then start the project with `yarn start:dev_op`.

-If not using 1Password, ignore this section and just use the standard Node start scripts (that have no `_op` appended).
-Feel free to remove the 1Password package as well.
+If not using 1Password, ignore this section, use the standard Node start scripts (that have no `_op` appended), and feel free to remove the 1Password package and any mention.

 ### 🏃 Running the app